Wheelchair accessible MUST SEES in Tokyo

-Harajuku is a trendy shopping paradise for young people.
+Harajuku is a popular shopping paradise for young people.
 It’s right next to Yoyogi park, so you could easily combine these two activities.
-Prices are not too expensive and there’s also a great choice of restaurants, fast food outlets, crepe shops (French pancakes) and so on.
-Takeshita dori is the heart of Harajuku’s most extreme teenage fashion and lifestyle culture.
+Prices are not too expensive, and there’s also an excellent choice of restaurants, fast food outlets, crepe shops (French pancakes) and so on.
+Takeshita Dori is the heart of Harajuku’s most extreme teenage fashion and lifestyle culture.
 There are lots of different fashion boutiques, used clothes stores and you can even find a big 100-Yen shop.
 The street itself is narrow and usually crowded.
-It can get a little tough to maneuver yourself through.
+It can get a little tight to maneuver yourself through the masses.
 But it’s absolutely worth it and definitely one of Tokyo’s many must-sees.
-You can also visit Cat Street which is less crowded than Takeshita dori.
-On Cat Street you’ll see much more Japanese fashionistas than tourists.
+You can also visit Cat Street which is less crowded than Takeshita Dori.
+On Cat Street, you’ll see much more Japanese fashionistas than tourists.

 3.)
 Ueno Park and Ueno Zoo

 Ueno Park is one of my favorite spots in Tokyo.
 It is a spacious public park with a beautiful lake and many different attractions.
 The lake is covered with lotus flowers.
 You can take the Shinobazu pond to cross it.
-The whole area is wheelchair accessible but I didn’t see wheelchair restrooms.
+The whole area is wheelchair accessible, and there are newly built accessible restrooms.

 Ueno Zoo is just next to Ueno Park.
 If you like zoos you should give it a try as it is Japan’s oldest one.
 The sometimes hilly area is fully wheelchair accessible with enough restrooms.

 Asakusa offers many cool spots to discover.
-You can still feel an atmosphere of Tokyo’s past decades and maybe you’ll see some Sumos or even Geishas.
-The Buddhist Sensoji Temple is very popular and the heart of Askusa.
+You can still feel an atmosphere of Tokyo’s past decades, and maybe you’ll see some Sumos or even Geishas.
+The Buddhist Sensoji Temple is very popular and the heart of Asakusa.
 The temple is approached via Nakamise street, a shopping street offering loads of souvenirs and traditional local snacks.
 The temple itself is equipped with a wheelchair accessible ramp.
 Of course, you there are also accessible toilets for wheelchair users.